Main workbench screenshot

 Not designed as

-Use this page to decide whether ScopeDock matches your device, workflow, and privacy expectations before you download.
+Check whether ScopeDock matches your camera source, inspection workflow, Mac, and privacy expectations before downloading.

 Start from common inspection camera types without bending your workflow around tools built for livestreaming or security operations.